 Want to press the excess water out of cooked spinach before you add it to a dish?
 Get the filling for your deviled eggs to the perfect degree of smoothness?
 Need to get chunky avocado bits out of your guacamole?
 What about straining food for your kids?
 No problem, a potato ricer can do all of that.

-This site also points out other multiple uses for the tool, which includes: mincing a large quantity of garlic all at once, pureeing soft or cooked fruit into jam, coulis, or sauces, and juicing oranges and lemons easily once they’ve been cut into quarters.
+There are multiple uses for the tool, which include: mincing a large quantity of garlic all at once, pureeing soft or cooked fruit into jam, coulis, or sauces, and juicing oranges and lemons easily once they’ve been cut into quarters.

 For those of you out there who would happily eat mashed potatoes with every meal, here’s another big advantage of the potato ricer: you don’t need to peel your potatoes before you boil them.

-Keep in Mind That All Potato Ricers Are Not Created Equal
+Decided To Buy Potato Ricer?
+Keep In Mind That All Potato Ricers Are Not Created Equal

 If you are about to buy potato ricer, consider a hearty model that can stand up to a lot of pressure, so avoid ones that feel lightweight.
 I prefer a stainless steel model rather than plastic or aluminum.